cpmech/gosl/examples/README.md

      |_  10-17.75i _|
 ```

-Using high-level functions.

 Source code: <a href="la_HLsparseComplex01.go">la_HLsparseComplex01.go</a>

-# 3 la_sparseReal01 &ndash; Linear Algebra

-Same problem as in Section 1; but using low-level routines.

-Source code: <a href="la_sparseReal01.go">la_sparseReal01.go</a>

-# 4 la_sparseComplex01 &ndash; Linear Algebra

-Same problem as in Section 2; but using low-level routines.
+## Alternatively, the _low-level_ routines can be used.

-Source code: <a href="la_sparseComplex01.go">la_sparseComplex01.go</a>
+See: <a href="la_sparseComplex01.go">la_sparseComplex01.go</a>

-# 5 num_deriv01 &ndash; Numerical
+# 4 Numerical differentiation

+There are numerous uses for numerical differentiation.

-Numerical differentiation is employed to check that the implementation of derivatives of the sin function is corrected.
+In this example, numerical differentiation is employed to check that the implementation of the
+derivatives of the sin function is corrected.

 Source code: <a href="num_deriv01.go">num_deriv01.go</a>